joesingo/cms/readme.md

 there will be no content on the page otherwise.

-* **title:** If not already specifed in the page config, cms will set this to a defaul value for the page title based on the filename.
+* **title:** If not already specifed in the page config, cms will set this to a default value for the page title based on the filename.
 It does this by replacing hyphens and underscores with spaces and capitalising the first letter.

-* **site_index:** This is a list containing information about the page heirarchy for the site.
+* <span id="site-index">**site_index:**</span> This is a list containing information about the page heirarchy for the site.
 Each page is a dictionary of the form:

         {"title": <page title based on filename>,